 Taste the mixture and see if you need more garam masala.
 Boil and simmer for 2 more minutes if spices were added.

 Take out the larger spices like bay leaves, cinnamon, cloves.

 Serve hot with cilantro, yoghurt, lemon, rice, vegetables and roti.

-Tiramisu is an Italian coffee flavored dessert.
-It is made with layers of lady fingers dipped in coffee and the egg/mascarpone mixture topped with chocolate.
+If you love coffee, you are going to love Tiramisu!
+It is an Italian coffee flavored dessert made with layers of lady fingers dipped in coffee and the egg/mascarpone mixture topped with chocolate.
 This is a simple dessert that you can whip up easily.
 Really wow your family, guests and they will think you are the most amazing chef…

 You will need Italian lady fingers.
 I believe it is a must and you can buy it fairly easily.
 I got mine at Whole Foods but you can even get it on Amazon or make it yourself.
 (In Europe, people always have a package of lady fingers at home).

 Traditionally, raw eggs are used to make tiramisu.
 I use fresh, local eggs but you can use heavy whipping cream as a substitute so you do not need to worry about raw egg issue.
 Of course, the cream will make it heavier and richer.
 In Europe, eggs are not a problem but in the US, eggs are processed differently and might not be fresh.
 If you decide to use eggs, here is the egg test.
 When you immerse your egg in a pot of cold water, it should lie flat on the bottom.
 If it goes to the top or even one side starts moving up, do not use the egg.
 You can only use eggs that are fresh here.
 I will have instructions for both versions, the only raw egg version and the alternative version using cream and cooked egg yolk.